Samska/gen-ai-robot-test/README.md

 ### Test Results

-The test results will be generated in the results/ directory.
+The test results will be generated in the results directory.
 Open the report.html file to view the HTML report.

 You can also consult the test results on this [page](https://samska.github.io/gen-ai-robot-test/report.html) as it is published with each new pipeline run.